 Schools are required to publish Pupil Premium spending online so that parents/ carers and other stakeholders are made fully aware of the impact of this additional funding.

-For 2020-21, Sacred Heart received £82,665 in Pupil Premium.
+For 2024-25, Sacred Heart received £97,680 in Pupil Premium.
 This is an increase from previous years.
 The increase is due to the changing context of the pupil profile of school.
-As of Jan’21, 19% of our pupils fall into the lowest 10% of deprivation with 47 % of our pupils falling into the urban adversity (inc. families who are financially stretched) category .
-30% of our pupils qualify for FSM.
-This is an increase of 21% since 2015.
+As of September 2025 circa 40% (fluctuates a little throughout the past year due to mobility rates) of our pupils qualify for FSM.
+This reflects the change of pupil demographic in the last seven years (12% in September 2018).

 Schools are required to produce a plan of how the money will be spent.
 Regular monitoring activity ensures that Pupil Premium is used to maximum impact: